Statute Law Revision Act

 Statute Law Revision Act (with its variations) is a stock short title which has been used in Antigua, Australia, Barbados, Bermuda, Canada, Ghana, the Republic of Ireland, South Africa and the United Kingdom, for Acts with the purpose of statute law revision.
 Such Acts normally repealed legislation which was expired, spent, repealed in general terms, virtually repealed, superseded, obsolete or unnecessary.
 In the United Kingdom, Statute Law (Repeals) Acts are now passed instead.
 "Statute Law Revision Acts" may collectively refer to enactments with this short title.

-The single largest Statute Law Revision Act in any jurisdiction was the Statute Law Revision Act 2007 enacted in Ireland which repealed 3,225 previous Acts.
-The Statute Law Revision programme commenced in Ireland in 2003 which has resulted in six Statute Law Revision Acts to date (see below) and the express repeal of a total of around 8,000 Acts is the largest statute law revision programme carried out internationally.
+The single largest Statute Law Revision Act in any jurisdiction was the Statute Law Revision Act 2007 enacted in Ireland which repealed 3,225 previous acts.
+The Statute Law Revision programme commenced in Ireland in 2003 which has resulted in six Statute Law Revision Acts to date (see below) and the express repeal of a total of around 8,000 acts is the largest statute law revision programme carried out internationally.

 Statute Law Revision Acts are sometimes referred to as expurgation Acts.
+(Note: Courtenay Ilbert applied the term expurgatory Act both to Statute Law Revision Acts and also to acts which, although they consisted almost entirely of repeals, did not come within the narrow lines laid down for the Statute Law Revision Acts, because they contained substantive enactments.
+Examples included the Promissory Oaths Act 1871, the Statute Law Revision and Civil Procedure Act 1881, the Statute Law Revision and Civil Procedure Act 1883 and the Summary Jurisdiction Act 1884.)

 United Kingdom

 Halsbury's Laws says that Statute Law Revision Acts are law reform Acts.

 Under the standing orders of both Houses of Parliament, Statute Law Revision Bills must be referred to the Joint Committee on Consolidation etc. Bills.
-The Statute Law Committee prepared the Bills for Statute Law Revision Acts up to, and including, the Statute Law Revision Act 1966.
+The Statute Law Committee prepared the bills for Statute Law Revision Acts up to, and including, the Statute Law Revision Act 1966.

 The scope of Statute Law Revision Bills is confined to the repeal of obsolete, spent, unnecessary or superseded enactments.

-The Bill for the Statute Law Revision Act 1892 contains the following note, which describes the classes of enactments repealed by that Act.
+The bill for the Statute Law Revision Act 1892 contains the following note, which describes the classes of enactments repealed by that act.
 Certain other Statute Law Revision Bills contain similar notes as they repealed similar classes of enactments.

 The schedule is intended to comprise (as the preamble to the Bill states) enactments which have ceased to be in force, otherwise than by express specific repeal, and also such parts of titles, preambles, recitals, and enacting words as are unnecessary and intended to be omitted in future editions of the Statutes under the authority of the Bill.